Middlesex County

 VA Spending in Middlesex County

-Whether or not a veteran has time during “wartime” or “peacetime” service eras determines in part whether a veteran (or their survivor) is potentially eligible for the VA pension.
-Visit the Financial Security page for more information.
-Very low income veterans over age 65 with wartime service are potentially eligible for the VA pension whether or not they have a qualifying disability.
+Whether or not a veteran has time during a “wartime” service era determines in part whether a veteran (or their survivor) is potentially eligible for the VA pension.
+Very low income wartime veterans over age 65 may be eligible for the pension whether or not they have a qualifying disability.
+Veterans with service in the Vietnam, Korea, and World War II eras are over age 65.